mjp0/datagram-odi/README.md

 ## 🔌 Getting started
 ### 🐳 Docker
 The fastest way to get started is to go with the pre-built Docker image.
+Please note that you need to specify port mapping `-p 10000:10000/udp` or Docker fails to bind the port.

 > Note that `LOGGING=1` is optional and added to show how to use options with Docker.